NikhilAshodariya/JavaScript_Numpy/README.md

 ]
 ```

-**Note** : The function `ElementMultiply` is not a matrix multiply instead it multiplies element by element.
+**Note** : The function `multiply` is not a matrix multiply instead it multiplies element by element.
 The `add` and `subtract` functions provides functionality similar to Numpy of Python

 ### Matrix Multiplication
 ```js